Kyza/linux-like-windows-terminal/README.md

 ## Install Starship

+Reopen [Starship's installation guide](https://starship.rs/guide/) if you closed it.

-Next reopen your Windows Terminal.
+Reopen your Windows Terminal.
 It should open straight to Git Bash.

 Run the shell command the guide gives you to install Starship, but add `-- --bin-dir ~/.config/starship` to the end of the command to install it in `C:/Users/Username/.config/starship`.